 Rodgers and Hammerstein’s classic musical The King and I is one of my favorite Broadway musicals.
 The story is based in part on the memoirs of Anna Leonowens, a widow who served as a governess to the children of King Mongkut of Siam (now Thailand) in the early 1860s.
 The 1951 musical was adapted into a film in 1956, both starring Yul Brynner as the titular King (he’s one of my favorite characters).

 The King and I has many wonderful musical moments; one of my favorites is “The March of the Siamese Children” which takes place relatively early in the story.
-Anna (Deborah Kerr) is upset that she must stay in the royal palace next to the harem (instead of in a little house as she’d been promised) and is on the verge of returning to England straight away.
+Anna (Deborah Kerr) is upset that she must stay in the royal palace next to the harem (instead of in a little house of her own as she’d been promised) and is on the verge of returning to England straight away.
 However, before she goes, the King insists that Anna meet his children first.
 If she still wants to leave after meeting them, he won’t stop her.

 The march then begins with children being led in one by one by their nurses.
 Each child comes forward, bows to their father, greets Anna by touching their forehead to her hands and then backs away to sit with the royal wives (their respective mothers).